 Most fabrics are either made of natural materials like wool or cotton or are synthetically produced.
 Both kinds pose a potential off-gassing risk.
 When dealing with natural materials like wool or cotton, unless your fabric is certified organic, you may still come into contact with industrial chemicals.

-Most conventional wool comes from sheep that were dipped in chemicals to protect from pests and diseases.
+Most conventional wool comes from sheep that were dipped in chemicals to protect them from pests and diseases.
 And then, to be produced into the fabric, that wool may be chemically treated in the factory with more chemicals, such as chemical flame retardants.

 Synthetic fabrics pose high risks of off-gassing because of their composition, dyes, exposure to chemicals in a factory, and extra treatments such as wrinkle resistance.
 Fabric can pose a problem of off-gassing in your curtains, upholstery in your furniture, clothes, and even bedding.